lonjil/quiz-alpine/README.md

 **quiz** is a program to support fast edit-compile-test cycles for Linux kernel development, with a focus on OpenZFS.
 At its heart its a qemu-based microvm, stripped down to the essentials to setup and boot a VM and start a test program in under a second.

+### Note!

+This is a fork to use Alpine instead of Debian for the rootfs.
+Why?
+Because I couldn't get mmdebstrap to work.

 ## Motivation

 My preferred programming style is highly interactive and exploratory, which requires a fast edit-compile-test cycle.
 But then I started working I work on [OpenZFS](https://openzfs.org), which is a big chunk of kernel code.
 Kernel code means developing on either real hardware or a VM, which tend to be awkward to get real code onto, and then, being kernel code, its pretty easy to crash, wedge or otherwise damage the kernel, requiring a reboot.